For a Minor Reflection

 For a Minor Reflection is a post-rock band from Reykjavík, Iceland.
 Their self-produced debut album Reistu þig við, sólin er komin á loft... (which translates as "Rise and shine, the sun is up") featuring six songs lasting an hour in total, all recorded over a weekend in Iceland.
 The record, as well as their energetic live shows, earned them a slew of accolades, including favourable comparisons to Explosions in the Sky.
-Their fellow Icelanders Sigur Rós even described them as “a band with the potential to out Mogwai” and invited them on a 15 dates European tour with them in November 2008.
+Their fellow Icelanders Sigur Rós even described them as “a band with the potential to out Mogwai” and invited them on a 15-date European tour with them in November 2008.

 History

-Starting life as a hard rock duo in a tiny garage in Reykjavík, Iceland, For a Minor Reflection morphed into an indie rock trio (for a week or so) and a blues quartet (for a little longer) before finally arriving at their current incarnation as instrumental post-rockers.
+The band started as a hard rock duo in a garage in Reykjavík, Iceland.
+The band expanded to an indie rock trio, and later a blues quartet, before finally becoming post-rock instrumentalists.